Home » computer engineering » Types of network topology in computer system

 Disadvantages of mesh topology

-1. The amount of required cabling becomes very large.
+1. Large amount of cabling increases cost.

 2. Installation and maintenance remain complex.